 When it comes to hard cases, Pelican has a wide offering of products in materials designed for all uses including industrial, military and even underwater use.
 Many of their larger size cases include handles and wheels.
 Additionally, Pelican cases are great for stacking.
 Pelican has a great reputation for producing virtually indestructible cases, carrying a lifetime warranty.
 Most of the cases are waterproof, dust-proof and crush-proof.
 Additionally, many of the cases feature O-rings as well as pressurization valves.
 The specs for each case include important factors such as weight limits for buoyancy.

 While we can confidently recommend most cases from this brand, our pick for best hard case goes to the Pelican 1510 Carry On Case.
 This 22 x 13.8 x 9-inch case is designed to travel with you.
 It meets current FAA carry on requirements, so you don’t have to worry about checking your valuable gear when flying.
 For even easier transportation, the case also features an extension handle and wheels in addition to folding front and side handles.
 The included dividers promise to help keep your camera, lenses and other accessories organized.
-The Pelican 1510 with Dividers retails for $230.

 Best Camera Backpack